Violence and video games

 Since their inception in the 1970s, video games have often been criticized by some for violent content.
 Politicians, parents, and other activists have claimed that violence in video games can be tied to violent behavior, particularly in children, and have sought ways to regulate the sale of video games.
 Studies have shown no connection between video games and violent behavior.
-The American Psychological Association states that while there is a well-established link between violent video games and aggressive behaviors, attributing acts of violence to violent video gaming "is not scientifically sound."
+The American Psychological Association states that while there is a well-established link between violent video games and aggressive behaviors, there is insufficient scientific evidence to support a causal link between violent video games and actual criminal violence, and that attributing acts of violence to violent video gaming "is not scientifically sound."

 Background

 Since the late 1990s, acts of violence have been highly publicized, where it is often assumed that suspects may have a history of playing violent video games.
 The 1999 Columbine High School massacre created a moral panic around video games, spurring research to see if violent video games lead to aggressive behaviors in real life.
 Some research finds that violent video game use is correlated with, and will not cause, increases in aggression and decreases in prosocial behavior.
 Other research argues that there are no such effects of violent video games.
 This link between violent video games and antisocial behavior was denied by the president of the Interactive Digital Software Association in 2005 in a PBS interview.
 In the interview, he stated that the problem is "vastly overblown and overstated" by people who "don't understand, frankly, this industry".
 Others have theorized that there are positive effects of playing video games, including prosocial behavior in some contexts, and argue that the video game industry has been used as a scapegoat for more generalized problems affecting some communities.

 A primary concern about a potential relationship between violence and video games is that a significant portion of gamers are young, and as such, particularly impressionable.
 A large-scale study conducted in 2022 suggested that at least a quarter of all gamers are between 10 and 20 years of age.
 Additionally, a survey of 1,102 children between 12 and 17 years of age found that 97% are video game players who have played on the last day, of which 14% of girls and 50% of boys favored games with an "M" (mature) or "AO" (adult-only) rating—and 25% of parents do not check the censor's rating on a video game before allowing their child to purchase it.